unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

    * Use a **MacbookPro11,1** SMBIOS.
       * Using other SMBIOS will break USBMap, meaning some USB ports will not be functional.

+* This OC configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching.
+If you choose to install Monterey or earlier, you can leave this config as-is or re-enable them by:
+    * Delete `amfi=0x80` in boot-args, re-enables AMFI.
+    * Set `csr-active-config` to `00000000` fully enable SIP.
+    * Disable these Kernel -> Patches
+      * Force FileVault on Broken Seal
+      * Disable Library Validation Enforcement
+      * Disable _csr_check() in _vnode_check_signature

-#
+# Installation

+#### Note:

+* Don't stop midway of the installation process; **patience is key!**
+If you can't get past a looping error code (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.

 ### macOS Ventura and Sonoma
 Graphics Acceleration had been dropped in Ventura, so you'll need to bring it back with the help of Opencore Legacy Patcher.

-#### Before Installation
+1. Before Installation
  * Download the **LATEST** Opencore Legacy Patcher, and place it where you can easily access it under macOS.
  * Proceed with macOS installation.
-#### After Installation
+2. After Installation
  * Run OCLP, accept permissions.
 Then click the reboot when prompted by OCLP app.

+#
  * Do not use Migration Assistant within the Setup Assistant (setup screen right after macOS installation)
  * Do not use Migration Assistant if root patches are applied, revert patches first then apply it back after using Migration Assistant.

 #

 Altenatively, you can actually make a USB installer that will automatically patch the graphics on the fly without the need to install OCLP post-installation of macOS.
 [Proceed to step 3 of this guide](https://github.com/AppleOSX/PatchSonomaWiFiOnTheFly?tab=readme-ov-file)

 # Post-Install

 ### Troubleshoot
 * Unable to [set the boot option back to macOS](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) after booting on windows?